Ger O’Hanlon | Throwback Thursday

 I could sing every lyric, run, and whistle tone within a split second of hearing the performance.
 Also the year and the place it was held.
 I was “obsessed” maybe (awful Mariah Carey joke).

 What advice would you give to up and coming artists/singers that want to pursue music as a career?

-What is your favourite part of being an artist?
+What is your favorite part of being an artist?

-I think the best part about being an artist is seeing how people interpret your songs and how some songs are a form of therapy for people and sometimes can even save a person’s life.
+Definitely, the best part about being an artist is seeing how people interpret your songs and how some songs are a form of therapy for people.
+And sometimes can even save a person’s life.

 You can now stream “To Be With Him” – GER on Spotify